 Aqueous humor is produced by the ciliary body — specifically by the non-pigmented epithelium of the ciliary processes, which are the ridges on the inner surface of the ciliary body that project into the posterior chamber.
 The ciliary body has two zones: the pars plana (flat, posterior zone) and the pars plicata (folded, anterior zone with the ciliary processes).
 Aqueous is secreted by the pars plicata.

-Na+/K+-ATPase and carbonic anhydrase drive active transport of sodium and bicarbonate across the non-pigmented epithelium.
+- Active secretion (~70–80%): Na+/K+-ATPase and carbonic anhydrase drive active transport of sodium and bicarbonate across the non-pigmented epithelium.
 Water follows osmotically.
 This mechanism requires energy and is inhibited by carbonic anhydrase inhibitors and beta-blockers.

-Hydrostatic pressure in the ciliary body capillaries drives fluid through the stroma and across the epithelium.
+- Ultrafiltration (~20%): Hydrostatic pressure in the ciliary body capillaries drives fluid through the stroma and across the epithelium.
 This is a passive, pressure-dependent process.

-Small lipid-soluble molecules diffuse passively across the blood-aqueous barrier down concentration gradients.
+- Diffusion (minor): Small lipid-soluble molecules diffuse passively across the blood-aqueous barrier down concentration gradients.

 Once secreted, aqueous follows a predictable anatomical route before exiting the eye.
 Understanding this pathway in sequence is essential for understanding where pathology can obstruct flow and where medications or surgery can intervene.

-Ciliary Processes (Posterior Chamber)
+Step 1: Ciliary Processes (Posterior Chamber)

 Non-pigmented epithelium of the pars plicata secretes aqueous into the posterior chamber — the space between the posterior iris surface and the anterior lens capsule.
 Normal posterior chamber volume is approximately 0.06 mL.

-Through the Pupil
+Step 2: Through the Pupil

 Aqueous flows anteriorly through the pupillary aperture from the posterior chamber into the anterior chamber.
-This flow can be blocked in pupillary block (relative or absolute) when the iris presses against the lens, creating a pressure differential that bows the iris forward — the mechanism of iris bombe and angle-closure.
+This flow can be blocked in pupillary block (relative or absolute) when the iris presses against the lens, creating a pressure differential that bows the iris forward — the mechanism of iris bombé and angle-closure.

-Anterior Chamber
+Step 3: Anterior Chamber

-Trabecular Meshwork
+Step 4: Trabecular Meshwork

 The primary drainage route.
 Aqueous reaches the iridocorneal angle, then percolates through the uveal, corneoscleral, and juxtacanalicular zones of the trabecular meshwork.
 The juxtacanalicular tissue (JCT) immediately adjacent to Schlemm's canal provides the majority of resistance to outflow — resistance that is pathologically elevated in open-angle glaucoma.

-Schlemm's Canal
+Step 5: Schlemm's Canal

 A circular channel encircling the limbus at the depth of the scleral sulcus.
 Aqueous enters Schlemm's canal through giant vacuoles in the inner wall endothelium.
 Approximately 25–30 collector channels drain from Schlemm's canal into the deep scleral plexus and then into the episcleral veins.

-Episcleral Veins and Systemic Circulation
+Step 6: Episcleral Veins and Systemic Circulation

 In addition to trabecular outflow, approximately 10–20% of aqueous exits through the uveoscleral route.
 This pathway is clinically important because it is the primary target of prostaglandin analog medications — the most commonly prescribed first-line glaucoma medications.

-Aqueous from the anterior chamber angle seeps between the ciliary muscle bundles into the supraciliary and suprachoroidal spaces, then diffuses across the sclera to exit the eye.
+Pathway: Aqueous from the anterior chamber angle seeps between the ciliary muscle bundles into the supraciliary and suprachoroidal spaces, then diffuses across the sclera to exit the eye.
 No specific canal — it is a diffuse, bulk flow process through the tissue spaces.

 The distinction between open-angle and angle-closure glaucoma is one of the most commonly tested concepts on the COA exam.
 It determines treatment approach completely — what works for one is ineffective or harmful for the other.
 Gonioscopy is required to make this distinction and cannot be inferred from the IOP alone.